 - 1. Ensure the test run is done with a dry coil.
-If the coil is not dry, run the unit for 2 hours in the FAN ONLY mode to dry the coil. - Check that both the power supply wiring and the duct installation have been completed.
-Check that dampers are properly positioned.
+If the coil is not dry, run the unit for 2 hours in the FAN ONLY mode to dry the coil. - 2.
+Check that both the power supply wiring and the duct installation have been completed.
+Check that the supply air vent is properly positioned.
 Check that the air filter is properly attached to the air return side passage of the unit. - 3.
 If there is more than one air inlet and/or outlet, adjust the dampers so that the airflow rate of each air inlet and outlet conforms to the designed airflow rate.
-Ensure the unit is in FAN ONLY mode.
-Press and set the Airflow Adjustment "AF" on the remote controller to adjust the airflow rate from H to L. Turn the indoor unit OFF with the Wired Controller. - 4.
-To set the parameters for airflow adjustment.
-When the system is OFF, perform the following steps: - a.
-Press and hold COPY for approximately 4 seconds - Press "+" or "-" to scroll through the menu and make a selection, either SP or AF.
+The wireless remote controller is required to setup the static pressure of the indoor air handler units.